zeyad-mansour/lunar/README.md

 ![thumbnail](https://user-images.githubusercontent.com/45726273/126563920-193ca8df-de70-4a91-81ec-d781ee961332.png)

 ## Important Notice
 I have sold a closed-source version of this project and will no longer be updating this repo.
 It is now being run by [Lunar Enhancements](https://www.lunarenhance.com).
-Refer to [lunarenhance@gmail.com](mailto:lunarenhance@gmail.com) for inquries.

 ## Installation

 1. Install a version of [Python](https://www.python.org/downloads/) 3.8 or later.